JCurran0499/MatrixScript/Python/DOCUMENTATION.md

 # MatrixScape Documentation
 ## This is the official MatrixScape documentation

+**Author:** John Curran
+*All work done with this project is mine alone.
+This project is independent and has no affiliation with the University of Maryland or any employer.
+All code is mine.*

+*I give full permission for anybody to download and execute this code for personal use.
+If publishing work done using this code, please credit me.
+If you have any questions, please feel free to reach me at __jcurran2@terpmail.umd.edu__*

 MatrixScape is an interpreted command language that supports the calculation of linear algebra problems.
 To use MatrixScape, run the [Program.py](https://github.com/JCurran0499/MatrixScape/blob/master/Python/Program.py) file and type in commands.
 To exit MatrixScape, type **quit** or **exit** into the prompt.